Interfaces + Open Design / Foundation

 01

-Start with this video's job: Use the transcript anchors for It's Time To Build An AI-Friendly Design System For UX/UI: it opens with I'm not sure if you noticed, but the traditional design systems are dying now that the AI is doing all the manual work.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Start with this video's job: Jad from AI Tooltip argues that visual design systems built to bridge designers and developers are obsolete now that designers ship code, and shows how to extract an AI-friendly, markdown-based design system from one finished coded page, stress-test it across multiple AI platforms to find gaps, and patch inconsistencies with mini design-system files.
+Treat "Reference" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:00, where the video says: “I'm not sure if you noticed, but the traditional design systems are dying now that the AI is doing all the manual work.
 In the past, design systems served to bridge the communication between designers and developers.
 But...”

 02

-Use "Canvas" to locate the part of the interfaces + open design workflow the video is demonstrating.
+Use "Tokens" to locate the part of the design system mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 3:08, where the video says: “that I have.
 Here's Codex.
 And here's Google AI Studio.
 And here's Claude.
 Okay, so first, I tried to push the limits of this design system by creating a completely different product, but using the same design system.”

 03